Everything in Resolume is controlled by parameters. Parameters come in a number of shapes and sizes.

 This is how radios worked in, like, the 1940s, so that's why we still call them radio buttons.
 Because we're old.

-A good example are the playhead controls for a clip, which let you set if the clip plays forward, backward, is paused, or jumps to random frames.
+A good example are the playhead controls for a clip, which let you set if the clip plays forward, backward, or is paused.

 Another example is the Autopilot for every layer.